zkotti/cosmos-tour/guide.md

 ---

 ### <a name="Overview"></a>**Overview**
-<b>Asteroids</b> are small, rocky objects that orbit the Sun.
-Asteroids orbit the Sun like planets, butthey are much smaller than planets.
-There are lots of asteroids in our solar system.
-Most of them are located in the main asteroid belt – a region between the orbits of Mars and Jupiter.
+<b>Asteroids</b> are stony asteroids that circle the Sun.
+Asteroids orbit the Sun in the same way that planets do, but they are considerably smaller.
+In our solar system, there are many asteroids.
+The majority of them are found in the main asteroid belt, which lies between Mars and Jupiter's orbits.
+Many asteroids are shattered fragments of planetesimals, things that never grew large enough to become planets within the early Sun's solar nebula.
 <br>
-Millions of asteroids exist: many are shattered remnants of planetesimals, bodies within the young Sun's solar nebula that never grew large enough to become planets.
+Many asteroids are shattered fragments of planetesimals, things that never grew large enough to become planets within the early Sun's solar nebula.

-Asteroids are somewhat arbitrarily differentiated from comets and meteoroids.
-In the case of comets, the difference is one of composition: while asteroids are mainly composed of mineral and rock, comets are primarily composed of dust and ice.
-Furthermore, asteroids formed closer to the sun, preventing the development of cometary ice.
-The difference between asteroids and meteoroids is mainly one of size: meteoroids have a diameter of one meter or less, whereas asteroids have a diameter of greater than one meter.
-Finally, meteoroids can be composed of either cometary or asteroidal materials.
+Asteroids are distinguished from comets and meteoroids in a fairly arbitrary manner.
+The difference between asteroids and comets is one of composition: while asteroids are mostly made up of mineral and rock, comets are mostly made up of dust and ice.
+In addition, asteroids formed closer to the sun, preventing cometary ice from forming.
+The fundamental distinction between asteroids and meteoroids is size: meteoroids have a diameter of less than one meter, whereas asteroids have a diameter of more than one meter.
+Finally, meteoroids can be made up of asteroidal or cometary elements.
 <br>
 Only one asteroid, Vesta, which has a relatively reflective surface, is normally visible to the naked eye, and this is only in very dark skies when it is favorably positioned.
 Rarely, small asteroids passing close to Earth may be visible to the naked eye for a short time.[6]
 As of March 2020, the Minor Planet Center had data on 930,000 minor planets in the inner and outer Solar System, of which about 545,000 had enough information to be given numbered designations.
 <br>
+Only one asteroid, Vesta, with its very shiny surface, is generally visible to the human eye, and only when it is in a favorable location in very dark skies.
+Small asteroids travelling close to Earth may occasionally be visible to the naked eye for a brief period of time.
+[6] The Minor Planet Center possessed data on 930,000 minor planets in the inner and outer Solar Systems as of March 2020, with roughly 545,000 having enough information to be assigned numbers.

-The United Nations declared 30 June as International Asteroid Day to educate the public about asteroids.
-The date of International Asteroid Day commemorates the anniversary of the Tunguska asteroid impact over Siberia, Russian Federation, on 30 June 1908.
+To raise awareness about asteroids, the United Nations designated June 30 as International Asteroid Day.
+The anniversary of the Tunguska asteroid impact over Siberia, Russian Federation, on June 30, 1908, is commemorated on International Asteroid Day.
 <br>
-In April 2018, the B612 Foundation reported "It is 100 percent certain we'll be hit [by a devastating asteroid], but we're not 100 percent sure when.".
-Also in 2018, physicist Stephen Hawking, in his final book Brief Answers to the Big Questions, considered an asteroid collision to be the biggest threat to the planet.
-In June 2018, the US National Science and Technology Council warned that America is unprepared for an asteroid impact event, and has developed and released the "National Near-Earth Object Preparedness Strategy Action Plan" to better prepare.According to expert testimony in the United States Congress in 2013, NASA would require at least five years of preparation before a mission to intercept an asteroid could be launched.
+"It is 100 percent guaranteed that humanity will be hit [by a deadly asteroid], but we are not 100 percent certain when," the B612 Foundation stated in April 2018.
+In his final book, Brief Answers to the Big Questions, published in 2018, scientist Stephen Hawking believed an asteroid collision to be the greatest hazard to the Earth.
+The US National Science and Technology Council warned in June 2018 that the country is unprepared for an asteroid impact, and has written and issued the "National Near-Earth Object Preparedness Strategy Action Plan" to help.
+According to expert evidence before the US Congress in 2013, NASA would need at least five years of planning before launching a mission to intercept an asteroid.
 <br><br>
 <img width="500" height="350" src="media\asteroids\asteroids.jpg">